ubports/docs.ubports.com/contribute/documentation.rst

 Warnings
 ^^^^^^^^

 Your edits must not introduce any warnings into the documentation build.
 If any warnings occur, the build will fail and your pull request will be marked with a red 'X'.
 Please ensure that your RST is valid and correct before you create a pull request.
-This is done automatically (via sphinx-build crashing with your error) if you follow our build instructions below.
+This is done automatically (via sphinx-build crashing with your error) if you follow :ref:`our build instructions <doc-contribution-workflow>` below.

-Update translations
-^^^^^^^^^^^^^^^^^^^

-You must update the translation files to match your changes before you commit them.
-To do this, run ``update-translations.sh`` in this repository.
+Line length
+^^^^^^^^^^^

+There is no restriction on line length in this repository.
+Please do not break lines at an arbitrary line length.
+Instead, turn on word wrap in your text editor.

+.. _doc-contribution-workflow:

 Contribution workflow
 ---------------------